SirDagen/php-beautiful-numbers/README.md

 ## 2.1. tnum() – text numbers ##

 In newspapers and other running text it is common practice to note the numbers from 0 to 12 written-out; all other numbers are written as digits.
 This produces more beautiful and easier to read texts.
-(When you display large numbers this function automatically rounds to a given accuracy.)
+(Additionally this function automatically rounds to a given accuracy when you want to display large numbers.)

 ```php
 echo "I see " . $bn->tnum( $val ) . " trees on the hill."; // quick and easy